darvld/wireframe/sample/README.md

   how to setup the application.
 - `resources` contains configuration files for the Ktor server, Logback (SLF4J) settings, and the index page used to display the GraphiQL UI.
+- `graphql` contains the GraphQL schema used by the server.